 How to Apply

 Once you have identified a potential supervisor and completed your research proposal, you should submit your application to the Queen’s University Postgraduate Applications Portal ensuring you upload all relevant transcripts and final degree certificates (for completed qualifications).

 Eligibility for funding

 There is a residency requirement (UK, EU) for most funding schemes.
 Funding for non-EEA students varies by country.
-Visit the University's main funding pages For examples of international funding opportunities through Queen’s for 2019-20 please see here: http://www.qub.ac.uk/International/International-students/International-scholarships/.
-Applicants who are non-EEA nationals must satisfy the UK Visas and Immigration (UKVI) requirements for English language for visa purposes.
+Visit the University's main funding pages For examples of international postgraduate research scholarships.
+Applicants who are non-EEA nationals must also satisfy the UK Visas and Immigration (UKVI) requirements for English language for visa purposes.
 The eligibility criteria for funding is detailed in the individual studentships.

 Potential Supervisors in Geography